AlexGaiser/publish-to-npm/README.md

 ```
 At minimum you will need is rollup and its related plugins.

-This repository is set up to serve as a template for the project structure I have found most convenient.
+This repository is set up to serve as a template for the project structure I have found most convenient for deploying to npm.
 Simply clone it and you will have a basic Typescript project set up and ready to use.
 All business logic is contained inside the `lib/` directory and `lib/index.ts` is the application's entry point.

 ### Setting up Rollup.js